 Other Features of the 1950 Dime

-The coin maintains a composition of 90% silver and 10% copper, containing 0.0723 troy ounces of pure silver.
-It has a diameter of 17.91 mm, making it the smallest and thinnest U.S. coin in circulation, with a weight of approximately 2.5 grams and a traditional reeded edge.
+The coin is 90% silver and 10% copper, containing 0.0723 troy ounces of pure silver.
+Its diameter is 17.91 mm—making it the smallest and thinnest U.S. coin in circulation—with a weight of 2.5 grams, a thickness of approximately 1.35 mm, and a traditional reeded (ridged) edge.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)